saifurcubd/Cancer-Detection/README.md

 **Data directory and Files:**

-**Datasets:**
+**Datasets:**\
-Dataset1: first dataset that collected from cohen et al. for binary cancer detection.
+Dataset1: first dataset that collected from Cohen et al. for binary cancer detection.\

-Dataset2: Second dataset that collected from cohen et al. for localized cancer detection. \
+Dataset2: Second dataset that was collected from Cohen et al. for localized cancer detection. \
-FullDataset: Its consist of all patients data for both binary and localize cancer detection.
+FullDataset: It consists of all patient's data for both binary and localized cancer detection.\

-SD1: sub-dataset1 for binary binary cancer detection as same as dataset1.
+SD1: sub-dataset1 consists of 1817 patients for binary cancer detection, as same as dataset1.\

-Data:

-Figures:

-Codes:
+SD2: sub-dataset2 consist of 1817 patients for both binary and localize cancer detection that obtained from FullDataset.\
+SD3: sub-dataset3 consist of only 1005 cancer patients for localizing cancer detection that obtained from FullDataset.\
+SD4: sub-dataset4 consists of only 626 cancer patients for localized cancer detection, as same as dataset2.\

+**Related Data:**\
+All associated data files are here.

+**Figures:**\
+Contain all figures are available in high resolution.